 Steel wire is used for guides and trays because of its smooth surface.
 The open design allows for ease of access to cable installation, inspection, and upgrades.
 Routing rings can be attached to frames to handle any form of wire due to the strength of the wire frame.
 Trays, troughs, and support hardware are made for easy cable management with routing rings and tie bars.

 A common use of wire forming in retail is product display racks that are lightweight but sturdy enough to hold products for customer inspection.
 They can be placed at cash registers as point of purchase displays or in multiple locations throughout the store.
-Their light weight makes it easy to relocate them to high traffic aisles.
-Wire racks are also a convenient way for storing merchandise for future sale and conducting inventory.
+Their light weight makes it easy to relocate them to high-traffic aisles.
+Wire racks are also a convenient way for storing merchandise for future sales and conducting inventory.

 The food industry has several regulations it must meet to be in compliance with FDA requirements and specifications.
 Wire storage and processing racks have to meet the standards for sanitary conditions and cleanliness.
-They are made from high grade stainless steel that is corrosion and rust resistant as well as being able to be constantly sanitized and washed.
+They are made from high grade stainless steel that is corrosion and rust-resistant as well as able to be constantly sanitized and washed.